austinwoodall/react-redux-boilerplate/readme.md

-React-Redux Boilerplate
+#React-Redux Webpack Boilerplate
-Starter boilerplate for projects with using functional components in mind
+A starter boilerplate for building web applications